t17sk18/sales-analysis/README.md

 ## Discount Details:
 1. Discount Type Id: This is a unique identifier assigned to each discount type in the dataset.
 It serves as a key for referencing and differentiating between individual discount types.

 2. Discount Type: This feature represents the type or category of discount applied to sales transactions.
-Discount types could include Flash Sale, seasonal discounts, Coupons Sale, clearance sales, etc. Each discount type typically has its own terms and conditions governing its application.
+Discount types could include Flash Sale, seasonal discounts, Coupons Sale, clearance sales, etc. Each discount type typically has its terms and conditions governing its application.

 3. Discount %: This feature denotes the percentage of discount applied to the sales transaction.
 It represents the reduction in the sale price offered to customers as an incentive to encourage purchases.
 The discount percentage determines the amount subtracted from the original sale price to calculate the final discounted price.